opatel15/CS163-Projects-2024Fall/_posts/2024-12-12-team27-medical-image-segmentation.md

 ---

 > This report covers medical image segmentation using U-Net, U-NET++, and PSPNet.
-These models are ran on ISIC and AMOS datasets.
+These models are ran on an ISIC challenge dataset from 2017.

 <!--more-->